chaseolsen/reduxtutorial/README.md

 Bare minimum application demonstrating the use of React Redux, almost like a boiler plate.
 It demonstrates stores, reducers, actions, and constants (good practice examples)

+Update: I added Redux Devtools (see store/index.js), you can now use the Chrome extension Redux DevTools to view everything regarding Redux in this application through Chrome.

 ## How to Run Everything
 (be sure node is installed)